tpwres/teczki-polskiego-wrestlingu/content/w/shadow.md

 In 2016, Shadow briefly feuded with [Justin Joy](@/w/justin-joy.md) over the [MZW Championship](@/c/mzw-championship.md).
 He won the title in a Loser Leaves Town Match at [MZW Beatdown](@/e/mzw/2016-05-14-mzw-beatdown.md) and held it for 385 days until he was defeated by [Asmund](@/w/asmund.md) in a hardcore match at [MZW Champions War III](@/e/mzw/2017-06-03-mzw-champions-war-3.md).
 He regained the title over 225 days later at [MZW Big Rumble](@/e/mzw/2018-01-14-mzw-big-rumble.md), which would be the last show held in Głuchołazy.

 During that time, Shadow continued his training abroad, attending classes mostly in Germany.
-He also began making regular apperances at German federations such as Next Step Wrestling, and later Eastside Revolution Wrestling.
+He also began making regular appearances at German federations such as Next Step Wrestling, and later Eastside Revolution Wrestling.

 #### Moving to Wrocław; "Project" Era and gaining control